Who's At Risk?

 Stretch marks are also seen in people who use oral or topical corticosteroids, have a disease of the adrenal gland, or have rare hereditary (genetic) disorders.

 Signs & Symptoms

-Stretch marks are usually seen on the belly and breasts during pregnancy; the thighs and lower back of adolescent men; and the thighs, buttocks, and breasts of adolescent women.
+Stretch marks are usually seen on the belly and breasts during pregnancy.
 They are common on the shoulders of bodybuilders.
-Lesions may be widespread or occur in other locations in people who are using corticosteroids or have an underlying disease.
+Stretch marks may be widespread or occur in other locations in people who are using corticosteroids or have an underlying disease.

 Stretch marks change in appearance with time.
-At first, they are faint pink, appearing in a line (linear), or they are parallel band-like marks, which might be slightly itchy.
+At first, they are faint pink or brownish, raised, and appear in band-like marks, which can be itchy.
 They gradually enlarge and become red to purple, often with a wrinkled surface.
-Finally, they become white, slightly flatter (depressed), with a crepe paper appearance of linear marks 1-10 mm wide and many centimeters long.
+Finally, they become white or light, slightly flatter, with a crepe-paper-like appearance.
+The linear marks can be 1-10 mm wide and many centimeters long.

-If the stretch marks are cosmetically distressing, early red areas can be medically treated, but treatments are not be covered by insurance.
+If the stretch marks are cosmetically distressing to you, early red areas can be medically treated, but treatments may not be covered by insurance.
 Treatments include:

-If the diagnosis is uncertain, a biopsy and blood tests might be done.
+If the diagnosis or origin of the stretch marks is uncertain, a biopsy and blood tests might be done.